-DCI is a open and welcoming influential small group of friends, partners and their projects that began in England in 1985 after a year of prayer and today can be found on all five continents.
+The DCI Fellowship is a open and welcoming influential small group of friends, partners and their projects that began in England in 1985 after a year of prayer and today can be found across the developing world on all five continents.

 Click here to see our photo albums.

 We provide a home, fellowship and support for men and women all over the world who have a heart to reach the lost, the last and least of their region or over their borders in obedience to the Great Commission of Christ.

-We make God's love known by making leaders who go out and make life better for the lost, the last and the least of the world..
+We make God's love known by training, equipping and sending out followers of Christ who make life better for the poor and neglected peoples of the world..

 We have a micro-bank that likes to say yes to helping poor of the world leave poverty behind forever.
 We bless the poor as our way of giving thanks to God.

-We have ongoing prayer and worship.
+DCI people have ongoing daily prayer and worship.
 We honour the word of God and welcome the Holy Spirit to help and guide us.

-By mid-2013 we had registered over 75 million page visits or 'hits' from over 100 nations, on this website, and an incalculable number on our Facebook, Google Plus and Twitter pages which is one of the main ways that our partners and friends around the world talk to each other.
+By mid-2017 we had registered well over 100 million page visits or 'hits' from over 100 nations, on this website, and an incalculable number on our Facebook, Google Plus and Twitter pages which is one of the main ways that our partners and friends around the world talk to each other.

-In the UK, DCI meets in small groups that serve, we belong to different churches, we are not a sending mission, nor a charity or NGO.
+In our home city in the UK, DCI meets in small groups and we belong to different churches.
+We are not a sending mission, or an operational charity, agency or NGO.
 We are like-minded friends who enjoy working, serving and giving together, supporting each other in God's call to different kinds of lifestyle and mission.
 We have no formal leaders, no elders and no written constitution other than the Bible.
 We do not charge for any of our materials, advice or support.
-We have no buildings, and pay no salaries.
+We have no buildings, and pay no salaries, expenses or pensions.

-Les is English, Pilar is Spanish and both are 64 years old with 3 children, James, 41, David 39, and Elisabeth who is 28, married to Zack and they have a three month old baby, Jesse, our first grandson.
+Les is English, Pilar is Spanish and both are 67 years old with 3 children, James, 45, David 43, and Elisabeth who is 28, married to Zack and they have a three month old baby, Jesse, our first grandson.
 Lizzie is a leader in her own right following her graduation from University with a 2:1 in Developing World Issues.
-Les is a qualified pastor and holds an earned Doctor's and Masters degree, and Pilar is qualified to degree level as a teacher and has known the Lord for 42 years.
+Les is a qualified pastor and holds an earned Doctor's and Masters degree, and Pilar is qualified to degree level as a teacher and has known the Lord for 52 years.

-The DCI Small Groups at the heart of everyone and everything have been meeting for over 30 years and we still have some of the original members with us today.
+The DCI Small Groups at the heart of everyone and everything have been meeting for prayer for over 33 years and we still have some of the original members with us today.
 Like most other small groups we care for each other, we have prayer, communion, worship and we open the Bible.
-We enjoy being together and have lots to eat and drink on the table, we are open to Holy Spirit and to God's word in the model of Acts 13.1, but we do have two unusual extras:
+We enjoy being together and have lots to eat and drink on the table.
+We are open to Holy Spirit and to God's word in the model of Acts 13.1, but we do have two unusual extras:

-1. Our small group and all the ones that have come from the original group are wide open to people from all the churches, and we welcome men and women who don't attend church at all.
+1. Our small groups and all the ones that have come from the original group are wide open to people from all the different churches, and we welcome men and women who don't attend church at all.

 2. Back in the 1930's Pastor Oswald Smith of the People's Church, Toronto, Canada famously said, "If you can't go yourself then for Christ's sake send someone else".
-It is true that lots of our members can't go for reasons of age, health, career, family or it is just not the will of God, so we ask the Lord to bring us men and women from anywhere in the world, of any age, any colour, any nationality and any background and we send as many of them as we can into mission supported by their own local churches.
-To begin with, we only ask that they have at least the beginnings of the call of God, are in relationship with Christ, God's people and us, and they have a realistic vision they can put into words and live for.
+It is true that lots of our members can't go for reasons of age, health, career, family or it is just not the will of God, so we ask the Lord to bring us men and women from anywhere in the world, of any age, any colour, any nationality and any background and we train, equip and send as many of them as we can into mission supported by their own local churches.
+To begin with, we only ask that they have the beginnings of the call of God, are in relationship with Christ, God's people and us, and they have a realistic vision they can put into words and live for.

 Over the past 30 years we have lost count of how many people we have helped to go to the lost, the last and least on all five continents.
 Some take the gospel to unreached peoples, some plant new churches in cities and villages, some open Schools of Mission to train new leaders and many others bless the poor of their land.
 Some have gone themselves either for short-term visits or for life.
 We know many outstanding men and women who from the smallest and weakest of beginnings now lead tens of thousands of their people or care for and educate thousands of their poor people.
 We equally honour the hidden workers and those of later years who quietly serve in the background offering the "loaves and fishes" of their lives to God and to the people where they live.
 You can read their stories on our news pages every day.